Holic75/Baldurs-gate-dnd-3.5/README.md

 – 12th level: Improved Power Attack: Power attack damage bonus is increased to +5.
 – 16th level: Supreme Power Attack:  Power attack damage bonus is further increased to +6.
 – 18th level: Immortal Berserker: The hit points of enraged Berserker can not be reduced below 1, but at the end of Rage Berserker receives 1 point of damage which can kill her if she has only 1 hit point.
-Note: although her hit points can not be reduced below 1, Berserker can still be killed by spells like Slay Living, Desintegrate and others.
+Note: although her hit points can not be reduced below 1, Berserker can still be killed by spells like Slay Living, Disintegrate and others.
 – 20th level: Last Berserk: Berserker gains one use per day of special form of Rage called Last Berserk.
 It has the same effect as normal Rage and Berserker also receives +10 damage bonus on damage rolls (to a total of +15).
 However it can not be prolonged and after it ends Berserker can no longer use Rage for next 8 hours.
+– Gets one bonus feat at levels 25 and 30.

 Disadvantages:
 – Becomes winded after berserking: -2 penalty to Armor Class, to-hit rolls, and damage rolls.